router5/router5.github.io/_guides/async-data.md

 Then what you need is a middleware triggering `loadComponent`.

 There are also emerging techniques of anticipated loading rather than lazy loading (i.e. from a specific view / component, chunks are loaded in anticipation of where a user is likely to go next).
-We could implement a `siblingComponents` property.
+We could implement a `relatedComponents` property.

 ```js